 - The files will upload and get automatically converted to a web format and stored in an Autodesk cloud space.
 The model is now ready to be used in a scene.

-- Add a Model node to the hierarchy.
+- Add a Mesh node to the hierarchy.
 Now:

-Import a scene with mulitple 3D models, using the Bundle Node
+Import a scene with mulitple 3D models, using the Model Node

 - Transforms / Hierarchy